 Recall from the first two articles of the series, data integration is the movement of data from disparate sources to a specific target(s) (also known as a data warehouse).
 Data integration can be conducted within real-time using webhooks or through a batch-based process depending on your business needs.
 Ultimately, prior to adopting any type of data integration method, it is important that you adopt an approach and strategy.
-As I was further researching the complexities of data integration, I came across a recurring trend that I myself had no prior knowledge of.

-Throughout my research, I was noticing that there were many questions surrounding the topic of data integration and data validation.
 The concept of data validation refers to the process of data cleansing to ensure data quality and correctness.
 I decided to discuss this topic because I kept coming across several misconceptions around the process of data integration that can be detrimental to your business.
 People are often running into issues with their data not because of data integration specifically but because of incorrect data inputted into systems, like a misspelled address or a wrong postal code.
 Once incorrect data is sent to be integrated, it will flow through your technology stack.
 These issues can be detrimental to your overall customer experience.

 This article will clear up some of these misconceptions around the validation of data so keep on reading!